-Q: What makes AFI different from a university program?
+Q: What makes the AFI Conservatory different from a university program?

 Q: May I apply to more than one discipline?
 Is it possible to enroll in more than one field of study?